Achievable logoAchievable logo

 HIV integrase

-Macrophages and primary T lymphocytes express CCR5 and CXCR4 where T cell lines express only CXCR4.
-HIV shows tropism for macrophages or T cell lines or dual tropism.
-Macrophage (M)-tropic HIV-1 strains infect macrophages and lymphocyte using CCR5, while T-cell line (T)-tropic strains infect lymphocytes and T cell lines (but not macrophages) by using CXCR4.
-Dual tropic strains can infect all cell types discussed above.
+Macrophage (M)-tropic HIV-1 strains infect macrophages and lymphocytes using CCR5, while T-cell line (T)-tropic strains infect lymphocytes and T cell lines (but not macrophages) using CXCR4.
+Dual-tropic strains can infect all of these cell types.
 Other chemokine receptors, principally CCR3 and CCR2b, function as minor HIV coreceptors.
-Persons who are homozygous for a mutant form of CCR5 gene, lack the receptor on their immune cells totally and they are resistant to infection with some strains of HIV while heterozygotes for the same mutation show slower progression of HIV.

-Monocytes/macrophages are believed to serve as vehicles for dissemination of HIV between different tissues of the body.
-Upregulation of viral coreceptors, activation of NF-kB (transcription factor) and production of TNF-alpha leading to induction of HIV replication in infected macrophages helps in progression to AIDS.
-Many cytokines such as TNF-alpha and -beta, IL-1, IL-2, IL-3, IL-12, MCSF, GMCSF and IL-6 can enhance the replication of HIV and also play a key role in AIDS associated malignancies.
-In individuals infected with HIV, the normal Th1 response to viral infection is shifted to Th2 response.
+Many cytokines such as TNF-alpha and -beta, IL-1, IL-2, IL-3, IL-12, MCSF, GMCSF, and IL-6 can enhance HIV replication and also play a key role in AIDS-associated malignancies.
+In individuals infected with HIV, the normal Th1 response to viral infection is shifted to a Th2 response.

-Clinical features: Transmission is by sexual contact, blood and blood products, perinatal and through breast feeding.
+Clinical features: Transmission is by sexual contact, blood and blood products, perinatal transmission, and through breast feeding.
 Infection goes through the following three stages.

 3. AIDS or Acquired Immunodeficiency Syndrome: Severe symptoms manifest as extreme fatigue, weight loss, cognitive disturbances, pneumonia, generalised lymphadenopathy, chronic diarrhea, etc. These symptoms are due to the onset of opportunistic infections.